 - JSI Leads the Way to Meet the NEW!
 Professional Standards

 - Certificate in Excellence Tech Project Leads to an Innovative Approach to Nutrition Education

-A high school diploma or GED and current employment in a school nutrition program in Massachusetts and USDA's New England region.
+A high school diploma or GED or higher, current employment as a manager, assistant director or director in a school nutrition program in Massachusetts and USDA's New England region.

 Course titles link to the course descriptions.
 Schedule of course offerings is subject to change.

-- Fall 2013: NUTR 616 Nutrition and Child Nutrition Programs
+- NUTR 616 Nutrition and School Nutrition Programs

-- Spring 2014: NUTR 620 Computer Applications in School Food Services
+- NUTR 620 Computer Applications in School Nutrition

-- Fall 2014: NUTR 618 Management of Child Nutrition Programs
+- NUTR 618 Management of School Nutrition Programs

-- Fall 2015: NUTR 619 Educational Theory and Applications for School Nutrition Professionals
+- NUTR 619 Professional Development and Communication in School Nutrition

 Each course provides four undergraduate credits.
 Courses may be used towards the Liberal Studies Program at FSU and possibly degree programs at other universities.
 The program is appropriate for those with or without a bachelor's degree.